MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps-getting-you-started.md

 Find general information on Add-on apps for Business Central here: [aka.ms/AppSourceGo](https://aka.ms/AppSourceGo).

-### Monthly "Ready to Go" Office Hours call
+### Monthly Office Hours call

-"Ready to Go" Office Hours is a monthly call that takes place the second Tuesday of every month.
+The Business Central Office Hours is a monthly call that takes place the second Tuesday of every month.
 The call is structured as an FAQ session, where a team of our different experts will be present to answer any technical or marketing related questions that you may have in relation to bringing your app into AppSource.
 Sign up for the individual calls that you want to participate in here:
 [aka.ms/ReadyToGoOfficeHours](https://aka.ms/ReadyToGoOfficeHours).

 ### GitHub

 Use the GitHub forum to ask, or search, the community and Microsoft experts for questions respectively.
 Go to: [https://github.com/microsoft/al/issues](https://github.com/microsoft/al/issues) now and start asking away.

-### Follow "Ready to Go" engagements on social media
+### Follow Business Central engagements on social media

 Get insights on what's happening with Business Central – follow us on Twitter and LinkedIn.